-Date Received by FDOE Original signatures on Signature Pages are to be submitted to: Bureau of Student Achievement through Language Acquisition Florida Department of Education 325 West Gaines Street 444 Turlington Building Tallahassee, Florida 32399-0400 FDOE INTERNAL USE ONLY (1) NAME OF THE DISTRICT: (2) CONTACT NAME/TITLE: (3) CONTACT PHONE NO (EXT.): EMAIL ADDRESS: GULF MARTHA WEIMO RTS 850-229-6940 EXT.
-23126 ASSISTANT SUPERINTENDENT mweimorts@gulf.k12.fl.us (4) MAILING ADDRESS: OFFICE OF INSTRUCTIONAL SERVICES 150 MIDDLE SCHOOL ROAD, BUILDING 2 PORT ST. JOE, FL 32456 (5) PREPARED B First Name: Last Name: Mailing Address: Phone No: Y: (If different from contact person) (6) CERTIFICATION BY SCHOOL DISTRICT The filing of this application has been authorized by the School Board and the undersigned representative has been duly authorized to submit this plan and act as the authorized representative of the district in connection with this plan.
-I, JIM NORTON, SUPERINTENDENT, do hereby certify that all facts, figures, and representations made in this plan are true and correct.
-Furthermore, all applicable statutes, rules, regulations, and procedures for program and fiscal control and for records maintenance will be implemented to ensure proper accountability.
-Signature of Superintendent or Author rized Agency Head Date Signed Date of Governing Board Approval (7) Chairperson representing the District ELL Parent Leadership Council (PLC) Name of Chairperson representing the District ELL PLC: ARACELY AGUIRRE Contact Information for District PLC Chairperson: Mailing address: 117 Iola Street, Port St. Joe, FL 32456 E-mail Address: AAGUIRRE@GULF.K12.FL.US Phone Number: 850-227-1221 Date final plan was discussed with PLC: MARCH 8, 2019 Signature of the Chairperson of the District PLC Date Signed by PLC Chairperson
+Date Received by FDOE

+Original signatures on Signature Pages are to be submitted to: Bureau of Student Achievement through Lang Florida Department of Education 325 West Gaines Street 444 Turlington Building Tallahassee, Florida 32399-0400 Juage Acquisition FDOE INTERNAL USE ONLY (1) NAME OF THE DISTRICT: (2) CONTACT NAM IE/TITLE: (3) CONTACT PHONE NO (EXT.): EMAIL ADDRESS: GULF JONI MOCK ASSISTANT SUP OF SPECIAL SEI NDENT 850-229-6940 EXT.
+23126 jmock@gulf.k12.fl.us (4) MAILING ADDRESS: 7: (If different from contact person) OFFICE OF INSTRUCTIONAL SE 150 MIDDLE SCHOOL ROAD, BU PORT ST. JOE, FL 32456 First Na Last Na Mailing Phone ame: Address: (6) CERTIFICATION BY SCHOOL DISTRICT The filing of this application has been a to submit this plan and act as the author igned representative has been duly authorized n with this plan.
+I, JIM NORTON, SUPERINTENDENT , do hereby certify that a all facts, fig s, and proc ures, and re presentations made in this plan are true and ogram and fiscal control and for records Signature of Superintendent or Authori ate Signed late of Governing Board Approval (7) Chairperson representing the Name of Chairperson representing t District ELL Parent Leaders hip Counci il (PLC) 14-2021 15 ANACLLI AGOIRINE Contact Information for District PLC Mailing address: 117 Iola Street, Por E-mail Address: AAGUIRRE@GULF. umber: 85 0-227-1221 Date final plan was discussed with F 1 4 Date Signed by PLC Chairperson